shmorri/oxd-python/examples/flask_app/README.md

 # oxd Python Demo site

-This is a demo site for oxd-python written using Python Flask to demonstrate how to use oxd-python to perform authorization with an OpenID Provider and fetch information.
+This is a demo Python Flask app to show how to use oxd-python to perform authentication with an OpenID Provider and fetch user information.

 ## Deployment